nih-cfde/training-and-engagement/hackmd/AWS.md

 - [x] AWS terminology and login
 - [x] How to launch an instance
 - [x] How to connect to the instance
-- [x] How to install and run a software program on the instance
+- [x] How to install and run a software programs on the instance
 - [x] How to terminate your instance

 We hope this workshop was helpful.
 Please complete the [post-workshop survey](https://docs.google.com/forms/d/e/1FAIpQLSe_IgvBrX_lr3B8Z_wWMTTt_qTfFwCR1lZLvEVe-BkCbOsKGw/viewform?usp=sf_link) to let us know if the workshop was useful or if you have any suggestions for improvement.